-This particular fiction novel was one of the very first I have written, and it is the only one I have penned with a focus on alien invasion.
+This particular fiction novel was one of the very first I have written.
+Also, it is the only one I have penned with a focus on alien invasion.
 I think that the computer hacker premise of the book is good, and the story is fairly spooky overall.

 The prologue consists of nothing but random characters in scattered cities.
 It relates the very first ufo sightings of the invasion of the Oppressors from varying points of view.
 As far as an introduction goes, it is superficial, but it is effective because of this fact.
-Once the invasion of alien life becomes confirmed reality, I introduce the main characters of the book and tell the story.
+Once the invasion of alien life becomes confirmed reality.
+I introduce the main characters of this science fiction novel and tell the story.

 This is an alien invasion story that really doesn’t have the obligatory ‘happy ending’; nothing about this situation could possibly end happily for humans, and I wasn’t going to pretend it could.
 But to me, the invasion itself is not the scariest part of ‘Overtaken’; being tested to determine if you are of enough value to live or die is even more frightening.
 The pressure of the situation, and the truth that even if you pass the tests, you will go to a foreign planet forever, is a grim thought of abduction to have on one’s shoulders.
 In the real world, people would commit suicide if faced with the prospect.
 The main reason why I consider this to be one of my best science fiction novels.

 It gets better.

 There always has to be a hero or two, even if they ultimately are only saving themselves.
 The character of Josh Nichols takes readers to Washington, DC, with front row seats.
 Josh works as a code writer at the Pentagon.
 He is a young, ambitious man with all of his supposed ducks in a row.
 Something of a workaholic, Josh has no family or girlfriend in DC; he was born and raised in Iowa, so he’s still fairly green behind the ears.